Marsroze/exo/README.md

 # EXO

-A simple shell implementation in C.
+A simple shell implementation in C which works on linux operating system.

 ## Building the project